-Imagine this - you get alerted of a spike in sales before it happens, your system knows about a restock before inventory hits zero, and your replenishment plan adjusts itself for promotions while you sleep.
+Imagine this, you get alerted to a spike in sales before it happens, your system knows about a restock before inventory hits zero, and your replenishment plan adjusts itself for promotions while you sleep.

 That’s not magic.
 That’s AI in inventory management.